Logan Wilson: 2023

 On August 4, 2023, Wilson signed a four-year contract extension with the Cincinnati Bengals.

 On September 25, while facing the Los Angeles Rams, Wilson intercepted Rams quarterback Matthew Stafford twice.
 This tied his previous career high of two interceptions in a single game from 2021.
 In Week 6 against the Seattle Seahawks, Wilson was credited with 0.5 sacks, splitting with B. J. Hill.
 He made a crucial interception in the fourth quarter of the Bengals' Week 8 against the San Francisco 49ers, returning it for 16 yards setting up a go-ahead touchdown.
 Wilson led the team in tackles for the third straight year with 135 combined tackles, his career best season.

 2024

 Wilson started 11 games for the Bengals in 2024, compiling 1 pass deflection, 2 forced fumbles, 2 fumble recoveries, and 104 combined tackles.
 On December 6, 2024, it was announced that Wilson would be placed on injured reserve after undergoing season–ending knee surgery.

 2025

 On October 23, 2025, Wilson requested a trade due to the coaches' decision to give him a reduced role and fewer snaps on defense.

 Dallas Cowboys

-On November 4, 2025, the Bengals traded Wilson to the Dallas Cowboys in exchange for a 2026 seventh round pick.
+On November 4, 2025, the Cincinnati Bengals traded Wilson to the Dallas Cowboys in exchange for a 2026 seventh round pick (#221-Jack Endries).
+He was expected to compete for the starting middle linebacker position, but despite struggles from the defense and its linebackers, he couldn't overtake Kenneth Murray as the starter, eventually leading to Wilson being inactive for a game.
+He made 7 appearances (one start), recording 28 tackles, one quarterback hurry and one pass deflection.

+On February 20, 2026, Wilson was released by the Cowboys.
+On March 18, Wilson announced his retirement from the NFL.